 Harvard College students who have their own summer public service projects in mind are encouraged to submit grant proposals to our office.
 Below, you'll find a brief overview of CPIC's three grant sources, but please click through the left navigation menu for more comprehensive program information.
-Students who receive grants from CPIC are expected to adhere to the terms outlined in the "CPIC Summer Fellows - Expectations for Students and Organizations" document (this will be posted in November 2018).
+Students who receive grants from CPIC are expected to adhere to the terms outlined in the "CPIC Summer Fellows - Expectations for Students and Organizations" document.